mendix/docs/refguide5/Modeler.md

 Breakpoints      | Shows all breakpoints in the project.
 You can enable/disable breakpoints from here.
 Changes          | For [Team Server](Team+Server) projects, this dock shows the local changes to the project since the last commit.
 You can commit changes, update to the latest revision and view the history from here.
 Connector        | Shows what elements can be connected to the currently selected element.
 For example, when a button is a selected, the connector will show microflows that you can drag and drop onto the button to connect them.
-Console          | Shows the output of the Mendix Business Server while running an application.
+Console          | Shows the output of the Mendix Runtime while running an application.
 Debugger         | Added in Mendix 4.3\.
 This can be used to debug your application.
 Documentation    | Shows the documentation for the currently selected element (if applicable).
 Error List       | Shows the errors and warning currently in your project.